 - Webcams with integrated microphone

-- Webcam goose neck stand for each classroom
+- Webcam stands for each classroom

-- Mouse covers/disposable

-- Keyboard covers/disposable bags

-- Sanitizing wipes dispenser stands

 - Sanitizing gel dispenser stands

-- Sanitizing wipes and gel refills for stands

-- UV Cordless Sterilizer
+- UV Cordless Sterilizer [Above section amended 8/15/2020]

 IT Considerations Under Each of the Scenarios Posed by the USG

 During Spring Semester 2020, faculty throughout the USG and EGSC were notified that classes would resume online only after spring break.
 This gave faculty two weeks, at most, to prepare for teaching online.
 All EGSC faculty were able to successfully transition to online classes with training materials, one-on-one help, and the guidance of USG resources.
 Faculty are being instructed by the Vice President for Academic and Student Affairs to start Fall Semester 2020 with "shift-to-online" plans and materials already prepared and loaded into Georgia View D2L Brightspace system in case a shift to online occurs at any point during the semester.
 Therefore, there should be no need for additional ramp up time.